 Chilean seafood is beloved and sought after because of its freshness and flavor.
-Chile’s extensive coastline stretches for over 4,300 kilometers (2,670 miles), with the cold, nutrient-rich waters of the Humboldt Current flowing along Chile’s coast, creating a pristine marine environment.
+The country’s extensive coastline stretches for over 4,300 kilometers (2,670 miles), and the cold, nutrient-rich waters of the Humboldt Current flow along its coast, creating a pristine marine environment.

 Chile has made efforts to implement sustainable fishing practices in recent years.
 Regulations and quotas are in place to ensure the long-term health of fish stocks and shellfish populations.